fairDataSociety/fairOS-docs/docs/fairOS-dfs/fairos-dfs-using-docker.md

 draft: true
 ---

-Docker containers for Bee are hosted at [Docker Hub](https://hub.docker.com/r/fairdatasociety/fairos-dfs) for your convenience.
+Docker containers for fairOS-dfs are hosted at [Docker Hub](https://hub.docker.com/r/fairdatasociety/fairos-dfs) for your convenience.

 ### Quick Start